“If I saw you hitchhiking, I’d smile and return your thumbs up, just for you doing such a great job of being a positive roadside influence.”

-Eventually a sleek black sedan pulled over and a woman dressed in furs (in 80+ degree weather, mind you) rolled down the window and demanded 200 RMB (about double what a bus would cost) for the ride.
+Eventually, a sleek black sedan pulled over, and a woman dressed in furs (in 80+ degree weather, mind you) rolled down her window and demanded 200 RMB (about double what a bus would cost) for the ride.
 I said I couldn’t pay.
 Her husband asked where I was from and said furiously, “you’re American but you can’t pay?!”
-I said I wanted to hitch hike but thanked them anyway and swiftly backed away and returned to my post.
+I said I wanted to hitchhike, but thanked them anyway, then swiftly backed away and returned to my post.

 After what seemed like an eternity, but was in reality only about 30 minutes, I finally got a ride in a nice white SUV with two men bound for Chengdu.
 For the first time, I felt a bit stressed because in the past, Ya Ting did the bulk of the talking and I relaxed.
 This time, I had to summon all of my language skills and try to be a good passenger, conversing as much as possible.

 I worried that I wasn’t doing well enough, but they were satisfied, even buying me lunch along the way (it was a 6-hour ride, after all), and predictably refusing when I tried to offer them money for the meal.

 They dropped me off at a coffee shop, in central Chengdu, where I entered, then used the WiFi to find a hostel.
 Just two days prior I couldn’t have told you I would end up in Sichuan province, yet there I was, traveling the entire way there on the kindness of strangers.